5 Guiding Principles of Social and Emotional Learning

 Sample strategy: When communicating with school staff, researchers recommend that schools form a core team of school staff and administrators to lead in the communication and integration of SEL into school-wide strategies.

-The purpose of this principle is to consider social-emotional learning as you would any other subject area — as information and lessons worth explicit, planned instruction.
+The purpose of this principle is to consider social and emotional learning as you would any other subject area — as information and lessons worth explicit, planned instruction.
 With clear guidance, you will ensure that your students fully understand SEL content and expectations.
 Find step-by-step strategies and narrative examples in the guide.

 Sample strategy: Explicitly teach protocols and procedures for handling challenging social situations.
 Recognize that time spent on topics such as conflict resolution counts as a “teachable moment” just as time spent on academic content.

-This principle gets at the core of any social-emotional learning instructional plan: to empower students to take charge of their own social-emotional learning.
+This principle gets at the core of any social-emotional learning instructional plan: to empower students to take charge of their own social and emotional learning.
 It’s about ensuring that students are supported and ready to take on the next phase of their academic and emotional lives with confidence.

 Sample strategy: Provide data and feedback that students can use to modify and extend their own application of SEL strategies learned in the classroom.

-To find more resources for bringing SEL to your classroom, check out our Social-Emotional Learning Pinterest board:
+To find more resources for bringing SEL to your classroom, check out our Social and Emotional Learning Pinterest board: